vmware-tanzu/apps-cli-plugin/docs/working-with-workloads.md

     - `pet-clinic` is the name of the workload.
     - `--local-path` points to the directory where the source code is located.
     - `--source-image` is the registry path where the local source code will be uploaded as an image.
+It can be set by an [environment variable](#env-vars)

     **Exclude Files**
     When working with local source code, you can exclude files from the source code to be uploaded within the image by creating a file `.tanzuignore` at the root of the source code.
 You can find the options available to specify the workload in the command reference for [`workload create`](command-reference/tanzu_apps_workload_create.md), or you can run `tanzu apps workload create --help`.